 Which tests correctly identify English nouns?

-This is the second of five lessons about Nouns.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of five chapters about Nouns.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore the importance of successful noun identification